EVerest/EVerest/docs/how_to_contribute/how_to_work_on_issues.rst

     The issue can be moved to `Closed`_ after a team member has approved it and merged all linked pull requests.

 * Closed
-    Issues that are done or closed by other reasons.
+    Issues that are done or closed for other reasons.

 Start working on an issue
 *************************